Stability of 2-Parameter Persistent Homology: Introduction

-To give a metric on data sets, we regard a data set $X$ as a metric measure space, and consider standard distances between metric measure spaces: Our main results are formulated using the \emph{Prohorov distance} $\Pro$, and the \emph{Gromov-Prohorov distance} $\GPr$~\cite{greven2009convergence,janson2020gromov}.
+To give a metric on data sets, we regard a data set as a metric measure space.
+Our main results are formulated using the \emph{Prohorov distance} $\Pro$, and the \emph{Gromov--Prohorov distance} $\GPr$~\cite{greven2009convergence,janson2020gromov}.
 The Prohorov distance is defined between two probability measures on a fixed metric space; it is a classical tool in probability theory, commonly used to metrize weak convergence.
-The Gromov-Prohorov distance is a natural adaptation to measures defined on different metric spaces.
+The Gromov--Prohorov distance is a natural adaptation to measures defined on different metric spaces.
 The Prohorov distance can be thought of as an analogue of the Hausdorff distance for measures \cite[\S 27]{Villani2008}.
 Our results demonstrate that this analogy extends to a stability theory for 2-parameter persistent homology closely paralleling the one for 1-parameter persistence.

-Each of our main results also yields a corollary in terms of the \emph{Wasserstein} and \emph{Gromov-Wasserstein} distances.
-The Wasserstein distance \cite[\S 6]{Villani2008} is another classical distance on probability measures, which also metrizes weak convergence under suitable assumptions.
-It plays an important role in many areas of mathematics, statistics, and computer science; see~\cite[\S 6, Bibliographical notes]{Villani2008} for an overview.
-In particular, the Wasserstein distance is important in prior work on robust TDA \cite{chazal2011geometric, phillips2015geometric,buchet2016efficient}; see \cref{Sec:Related_Work}.
-As with the Prohorov distance, we have an adaptation to probability measures defined on different metric spaces; this is called the Gromov-Wasserstein distance \cite{Memoli11}.